sakibsadmanshajib/LARA/README.md

 This requires me to create a database of existing laptops in the Bangladesh's Laptop Market with their current prices, which is a teadious job to do.
 And do the queries to find the recommendation based on the questions/inforamtion the program asked from the user.

-# THIS IS WORK IN PROGRESS SO BARE WITH ME HERE
+# THIS IS WORK IN PROGRESS, SO PLEASE BEAR WITH ME HERE